magento/devdocs/src/marketplace/eqp/v1/packages.md

 *  The package has been rejected in either the technical or marketing review; or both.
    You must fix these issues and re-submit the package.
 *  The package has been released to the Magento Marketplace.
-*  The package was removed from the store by the developer and needs to be re-published.
+*  The package was removed from Magento Marketplace by the developer and needs to be re-published.
 *  The package can be recalled while in the EQP pipeline.
 *  After a package has been released to the Magento Marketplace, you can update marketing information only.
    Changing marketing information causes the package to be placed in marketing review.